bphenriques-interview-challenges/employee-shift-api-challenge/k8s/README.md

 Follows my experiment on deploying this manually in the local K8S cluster.
 This is usually provided by SRE so this is good experiment.
-It is already possible to deploy the docker image in the root of the project using the `run` docker-compose target, however it does take advantage of the health probes used in K8S.
+It is already possible to deploy the docker image in the root of the project using the `run` docker-compose target, however it does not take advantage of the health probes used in K8S.

-Last and not the least, one should have the server automated regardless of the environment (e.g., `staging`, `production`) or availability zone (e.g., `us-east1`).

 # Requirements

-A running local Kubernetes cluster.
+- A running local Kubernetes cluster.
 If you are using macOS follow this [guide](https://docs.docker.com/docker-for-mac/#kubernetes).
+- The docker image `bphenriques/employee-shifts-api:latest` but be present in your docker registry.

 # Deploying